 Finally, because Apple no longer produces mechanical keyboards, fewer Mac-compatible ones are around today.

-Mechanical Keyboards Are More Expensive
+They Are More Expensive

 In a world of price-conscious consumers and numerous manufacturers, membrane keyboards have won the mass market based on affordability.

-When the better affordability of a membrane keyboard is adjusted against its longevity, it may not offer much cost advantage after all.
+When the affordability of a membrane keyboard is adjusted against its longevity, it may not offer much cost advantage after all.

-Mechanical Keyboards Are Noisier
+They Are Noisier

 Springs, switches, and tactile keys mean that mechanical keyboards tend to make more noise when they are being used.

-Mechanical Keyboards Are Bulkier
+They Are Bulkier

 As a result, they are less compact and sleek in appearance, less portable, and take up more room in a desk or travel bag.

-Mac-Compatible Mechanical Keyboards Are Rare
+macOS Compatibility With Mechanical Keyboards Is Rare

 Similarly, many mechanical keyboards made by third-party manufacturers do not come with legends Mac users are familiar with.